CSIprinceton/Water_pKw/Lammps/utils/README.md

 3) Run the code

 ```
-echo 1 | ./rdf_wi.x traj.lammpstrj input.dat
+echo a b | ./rdf_wi.x traj.lammpstrj input.dat
 ```

-1 in this case is the index of O atoms
+a and b are 1 or 2, and they correspond to the element index.
+1 = O, 2= H. a is the atom belonging to the water ion. b is any other atom.
 traj.lammpstrj is the name of the lammpstrj trajectory file (coordinated have to be in scaled atom coordinates)

 Notes: this RDF codes is not general, and is designed to work with the atomic convention adopted in this repo.